thiendangit/react-native-thermal-receipt-printer-image-qr/README.md

 # react-native-thermal-receipt-printer-image-qr

-Fork of `react-native-thermal-receipt-printer-image-qr` and add implement for print image,qr code with Net
+Fork of `react-native-thermal-receipt-printer` and add implement for print image,qr code with Net

 ## Installation
 - add this line to the dependencies of package.json